cloudevents/sdk-python/RELEASING.md

 will create a GitHub tag for the new cloudevents version using `pypi_config['version_target']`.
 The script fails if `pypi_config['version_target']` and the local pypi version for cloudevents are out of sync.
-For this reason, (pypi-release.yml)(.github/workflows/pypi-release.yml) first must update pypi, and then download the recently updated pypi version of cloudevents for [pypi_packaging.py](pypi_packaging.py) not to fail.
+For this reason, (pypi-release.yml)(.github/workflows/pypi-release.yml) first must upload the new cloudevents pypi package, and then download the recently updated pypi cloudevents package for [pypi_packaging.py](pypi_packaging.py) not to fail.

 View the GitHub workflow [pypi-release.yml](.github/workflows/pypi-release.yml) for more information.